 - The placement of signs in waiting areas to indicate appropriate spacing.

 - Restrictions on elevator use.
-Where elevators are required, use is limited to no more than two persons at a time.
+A maximum capacity has been assigned to each elevator.
 Please allow additional time to get to your destination.

 Our Environmental Services teams continue to perform rigorous cleaning of our hospitals and physician offices, and have increased the frequency of cleaning and disinfecting high-touch surfaces.